High School GIS Internship Program

 GIS training provides students a unique resource as they prepare for their academic futures and is a highly marketable skill for the workforce.
 This internship gives high school students valuable research experience and an opportunity to work with faculty and staff at one of the nation’s foremost urban policy institutions.

-Student interns will work under the supervision of University faculty to conduct a community audit of a local community.
-They will be trained in field study protocols and learn how to apply GIS techniques to analytical mapmaking, and basic spatial analysis.
-Interns will present the results of their work to the local community.
+Student interns worked under the supervision of University faculty to conduct a community audit of a local community.
+They were trained in field study protocols and learned basic spatial analysis and how to apply GIS techniques to analytical mapmaking.
+Interns presented the results of their work to the local community.